OpenSDN-io/docs/tungsten-fabric-cloud-native-user-guide/how-to-install-opensdn-openshift46.rst

 7. Add a user to the cluster.
 See `How to Add a User After Completing the
-   Installation <how-to-install-contrail-networking-openshift46.html>`.
+   Installation <how-to-install-opensdn-openshift46.html>`.

-.. _how-to-install-contrail-networking-and-red-hat-openshift-46-on-amazon-web-services:
+.. _how-to-install-opensdn-and-red-hat-openshift-46-on-amazon-web-services:

-How to Install Tungsten Fabric and Red Hat OpenShift 4.6 on Amazon Web Services
+How to Install OpenSDN and Red Hat OpenShift 4.6 on Amazon Web Services
 -------------------------------------------------------------------------------

-Follow these procedures to install Tungsten Fabric and Red Hat Openshift 4.6 on Amazon Web Services (AWS):
+Follow these procedures to install OpenSDN and Red Hat Openshift 4.6 on Amazon Web Services (AWS):

 When to Use This Procedure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-This procedure is used to install Tungsten Fabric and Red Hat
+This procedure is used to install OpenSDN and Red Hat
 OpenShift 4.6 orchestration in AWS.
-Support for Tungsten Fabric and
+Support for OpenSDN and
-Red Hat OpenShift 4.6 environments is introduced in Tungsten Fabric
+Red Hat OpenShift 4.6 environments is introduced in OpenSDN
 Release 2011.
 .. _prerequisites-1: